 At SS John and Monica’s Primary school it is the responsibility of the Reception Class teacher and the teaching assistants in conjunction with the Head Teacher and Early Years Senior leader to provide a curriculum that takes into account the ability of every child and has an impact on their learning and development.

-During the initial weeks in school all children will complete baseline activities within class, alongside the Reception Baseline Assessment (RBA).
-These activities, along with informal observations, allow staff to make informed judgements about individual children’s abilities and needs.
+During the initial weeks in school all children will complete the Reception Baseline Assessment (RBA).
+These assessment activities, along with informal observations, allow staff to make informed judgements about individual children’s abilities and needs.
 At SS John and Monica, we use guidance from both the Development Matters and Birth to 5 Matters documents to support our continual assessments of children throughout the year.
 The SEN continuum is used to support pupils with additional needs.